Welcome, Regis Class of 2027! Deposit Here.

 If you are already a licensed teacher and are pursuing a second licensure in special education, the requirements of the program are the same, though you will need to do fewer practicum hours.
 In many cases, you will be able to complete those hours in your current school, and frequently in your own classroom.
 We look forward to working with you to make this as convenient as possible.

-Regis also provides a path to Professional Licensure.
+Regis also provides a path to professional licensure.
 If you have a group of teachers that is ten or larger, Regis faculty will provide the courses on-site at your school.
-For more information, please contact Amy Etheridge, Director of Graduate Partnerships, at firstname.lastname@example.org or at 781.768.7185.
+For more information, please contact the Director of Graduate Partnerships, at 781.768.7185.